saad-s/solidity-learnings/README.md

 truffle create contract MyContract truffle create test MyContract
 ```
-create new or edit default migrate file after adding contract.
+create a one new or edit default migration file after adding a contract.

 ### Truffle testing
 ```bash